ahinampas/GE-IT-Skills-portfolio/README.md

 # GE-IT-Skills-portfolio
-# Hi, I'm specializing in Digital Skills & Visual Communication! 🌐🎨
+# Hi, I'm learning Digital Skills & Visual Communication! 🌐🎨

 Welcome to my portfolio!
 I use this space to develop my practical digital skills and explore how visual design can make technology more accessible, engaging, and impactful.